MapleNSteel/MapleNSteel.github.io/_pages/cv.md

 Achievements
 ======
-* Adjudged Best Director in Skit Category at the annual collegiate theater festival held at MSRIT in 2013
+* Adjudged Best Director in Skit Category at the annual collegiate theater festival held at Ramaiah Institute of Technology in 2013
-* Successfully completed the project on DTMF controlled Mobile Robot under the supervison of IEEE - MSRIT Student bracnh in 2014
+* Successfully completed the project on DTMF controlled Mobile Robot under the supervison of IEEE - Ramaiah Institute of Technology Student branch in 2014
-* Successfully compeleted the project on titled Heat Sink in Hackatronics conducted in the National Level Inter Collegiate Tech Fest of IEEE MSRIT in 2015
+* Successfully compeleted the project titled "Heat Seeking Robot" in Hackatronics conducted in the National Level Inter Collegiate Tech Fest of IEEE Ramaiah Institute of Technology in 2015

 Publications
 ======